Skip to main content

 Testosterone replacement therapy aims to restore physiological levels, alleviating symptoms of deficiency.

 A common protocol involves weekly intramuscular injections of Testosterone Cypionate, typically at a concentration of 200mg/ml.
 This method provides a steady release of the hormone into the bloodstream.
-To mitigate potential and preserve endogenous testicular function, additional medications are often co-administered:
+To mitigate potential side effects and preserve endogenous testicular function, additional medications are often co-administered:

 • Gonadorelin ∞ Administered via subcutaneous injections, often twice weekly.
 This synthetic peptide stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn signal the testes to produce testosterone and maintain sperm production.
 This helps prevent testicular atrophy and preserves fertility, which can be suppressed by exogenous testosterone.